minha12/grand-challenge.org/README.md

 - **`demo` vs. `demop`**:
   - `demo` is the **evaluator** (responsible for processing data externally).
   - `demop` is the **participant** (submits algorithms to the challenge).
-  - The similarity in names (`demo`/`demop`) is likely a typo or a naming oversight in the example, which can lead to mix-ups.

 ---